The White Birch (band)

 The White Birch is a Norwegian slowcore project of Ola Fløttum.
 Previously a trio composed of Ola Fløttum, Hans Christian Almendingen, and Ulf Rogde, the band released three studio albums and then broke up after the band played their last show in 2006.
-However, Ola Fløttum released their fourth album "The Weight Of Spring" in 2015, nearly ten years after their last release.
+Ola Fløttum has worked by composing film scores, but in 2014 he released the single Lantern through the project and in 2015 he released the full album, "The Weight of Spring".